-Product recommendations are simply an extension of the recommendation engine’s ability to filter out irrelevant items, but in this case it is related to products.
+Product recommendations are simply an extension of the recommendation engine’s ability to filter out irrelevant items, but in this case, it is related to products.
 It requires it’s own category as it relates purchasing items rather than content.

 E-Commerce, which also uses many other features of both recommendation and personalization, has always been an innovator in the field of recommendation engines.
 Most famously, Amazon uses the technique in various ways to increase its sales by a reported 35%.
-It should be noted that Amazon are notoriously secretive about such data, however, so this is something of an estimation.
+It should be noted that Amazon is notoriously secretive about such data, however, so this is something of an estimation.

 The most successful product recommendation engines don’t just provide suggestions on site.
 Email conversion rates, sales garnered by links sent via emails, are known to be extraordinarily high for companies like Amazon.
-This is partly made possible by the data collected by recommendation engines and well targeted campaigns.
+This is partly made possible by the data collected by recommendation engines and well-targeted campaigns.

-Ratings recommendations are sometimes referred to as “Implicit feedback” (which also includes comments).
+Rating recommendations are sometimes referred to as “Implicit feedback” (which also includes comments).
 Surveys have shown that the vast majority of users, 88% according to a BrightLocal survey in 2014, are influenced as much by this feedback as a personal recommendation from a friend.

 Personalization, unlike recommendation, is only at the beginning of its potential.

 This is partly because the more a company knows about a person, the more effective it becomes.
 What is sometimes referred to as one to one marketing, it’s ambition and scope could change the way we interact with technology forever.